camunda/camunda-docs/docs/self-managed/zeebe-deployment/security/client-authorization.md

 ---

 The Zeebe Gateway supports [Camunda Identity](../../identity/what-is-identity.md)-based auth token validation.
-By default, authentication is disabled by setting `security.authentication.mode` to `none`.
+In Camunda Platform 8 Self-Managed Helm chart, the authentication is enabled via Camunda Identity like all other applications.

 ### Camunda Identity authorization

-[Camunda Identity](../../identity/what-is-identity.md)-based OAuth token validation can be enabled by setting `security.authentication.mode` to `identity` and providing the corresponding `security.authentication.identity.*` properties.
+[Camunda Identity](../../identity/what-is-identity.md)-based OAuth token validation is already enabled by setting `security.authentication.mode` to `identity` and providing the corresponding `security.authentication.identity.*` properties.
 You can find more details about these in the [Gateway config documentation](../configuration/gateway.md#zeebegatewayclustersecurityauthenticationidentity).

 #### YAML snippet